seanstark/defender-for-cloud/defender-for-servers/uniform-vmss/readme.md

 Currently the autoprovising of Defender for Endpoint using the MDE.Linux/MDE.Windows extensions with Defender for Servers is not supported on Uniform Virtual Machine Scalesets.
 This solution leverages [Azure Compute VM Applications](https://learn.microsoft.com/azure/virtual-machines/vm-applications) to deploy the Defender for Endpoint agent on Windows and Linux Uniform Virtual Machine Scalesets.

+> These steps leverage pre-built arm templates to deploy all the Prerequisites and VM Applications

 ## Prerequisites

 ### Step 1 - Deploy the Storage Account